drigovz/visualstudio-docs.pt-br/docs/ide/reference/showwebbrowser-command.md

 ## <a name="arguments"></a>Argumentos
 `URL`

-Obrigatórios.
+Obrigatório.
 URL (Uniform Resource Locator) do site da Web.

 ## <a name="switches"></a>Comutadores
 /new